Wednesday, May 6, 2026

 3. What if I take a straw erroneously?
 What happens then?

-If you drink with a straw and the pain increases, you may experience a bad taste in your mouth or find exposed bone.
+If you drink with a straw and the pain increases, you may experience complications.
+In rare cases, untreated infections can worsen, as explained in can a tooth infection go to your brain.
 In this case, you should call your dentist immediately—you may have dislodged the clot and developed a dry socket.

 4. What can I have to drink, considering that straws are at the moment off-limits?